Dharani865/HR-Analytics-/README.md

        * Data Modeling -  Relationships established among Tables(Employees,Attrition and data-dictionary)to enable cross-filtering and aggregation.
        * File Format - .pbix for devolopment and .png for Dashboard previews.
        * Slicers - to explore various HR metrics.

+5.KPI's -Key Performance Indicators
+    The Key Performance Indicators (KPIs) presented in this HR Analytics Dashboard are primarily focused on employee attrition and related HR metrics:
+         * Employee Count: Total number of employees (1480).
+         * Attrition Count: Number of employees who have left the company (238).
+         * Attrition Rate: Percentage of employees who have left (16.1%).
+         * Average Age: Average age of employees (37).
+         * Average Salary: Average salary of employees (6.5K).
+         * Average Years: Average years employees have spent at the company (7.0).
+         * Attrition by Gender: Breakdown of attrition by male (141) and female (79).
+         * Attrition by Education: Attrition rates categorized by educational background (Life Sciences, Medical, Technical Degree, Other, Marketing).
+         * Attrition by Age Group: Attrition distribution across different age ranges (e.g., 26-35, 18-25).
+         * Attrition by Years at Company: Attrition patterns based on employee tenure (e.g., Upto 5k, 5k-10k).
+         * Attrition by Job Role: Attrition numbers for various job roles (e.g., Laboratory Technician, Sales Executive, Research Scientist, Sales Representative).

 4.Dashboard Insights
    Key findings from the dashboard: